 It’s actually very common in Vietnam to make rice porridge with seafood.
-Some of the popular ones are clam porridge, fish porridge, geoduck porridge and lobster porridge.
+Some of the popular ones are clam porridge, fish porridge, razor clam porridge and lobster porridge.
 I love the fact that each type of seafood gives the rice porridge a distinct flavor.

 The truth is I didn’t like fish congee when I was a kid.
 No, it wasn’t because of how it tasted.
 Instead, it was because my family ate it so frequently that I got fed up with eating it again and again.
-Now when I’m older, and more importantly live inland where seafood is not as abundant as in my hometown, I really appreciate how delicious and comforting fish congee is.
+Now when I live inland where seafood is not as abundant as in my hometown, I really appreciate how delicious and comforting fish congee is.

 Cooking Vietnamese Fish Congee (Chao ca)